circuitdao/docs/docs/technical-manual/savings-vaults.md

 An interest payment can only be made if accrued interest is greater than **Treasury Delta Minimum**.
 This protects the protocol against Treasury coin hogging attacks.

 Both deposit and withdraw operations can be performed with or without an interest payment.
 This is important as it allows users to increase or decrease their savings balance without the need to spend a Treasury coin, allowing many more vaults to access their savings balance per block than would be possible otherwise.
-Although Treasury coins can be spent repeatedly in the same block, the block limit still means that there's a maximum on the number vaults that can make a withdrawal, and this number is greater if no simultaneous Treasury coin spend is required.
+Although Treasury coins can be spent repeatedly in the same block, the block limit still means that there's a maximum on the number of vaults that can make a withdrawal, and this number is greater if no simultaneous Treasury coin spend is required.

 ### Deposit